Attraction-Repulsion clustering with applications to fairness: Charged hierarchical clustering

 \section{Charged hierarchical clustering}

 Agglomerative hierarchical clustering methods (bottom-top clustering) encompass many of the most widely used methods in unsupervised learning.
-Rather than a fixed number of clusters, these methods produce a hierarchy of clusterings starting from the bottom level, at which each sample point constitutes a group, to the top of the hierarchy, where all the sample points are grouped into a sigle unit.
+Rather than a fixed number of clusters, these methods produce a hierarchy of clusterings starting from the bottom level, at which each sample point constitutes a group, to the top of the hierarchy, where all the sample points are grouped into a single unit.
 We refer to \cite{hier_clust} for an overview.
 The main idea is simple.
 At each level, the two groups with the lowest dissimilarity are merged to form a single group.
 The starting point is typically a matrix of dissimilarities between pairs of data points.
 Hence, the core of a particular agglomerative hierarchical clustering lies at the way in which dissimilarities between groups are measured.
 Classical choices include single linkage, complete linkage, average linkage or McQuitt's method.
-Additionally, some other methods are readily available for using dissimilarities, as, for example, DBSCAN (Density-Based Spatial Clustering of Applications with Noise) introduced in \cite{dbscan}.
+Additionally, some other very popular methods are readily available for using dissimilarities, as, for example, PAM (Partitioning Around Medoids, also known as $k$-medoids) introduced in \cite{Kaufman1987} and DBSCAN (Density-Based Spatial Clustering of Applications with Noise) introduced in \cite{dbscan}.

 When a full data matrix (rather than a dissimilarity matrix) is available it is possible to use a kind of agglomerative hierarchical clustering in which every cluster has an associated prototype (a center or centroid) and dissimilarity between clusters is measured through dissimilarity between the prototypes.
 A popular choice (see \cite{Everittetal}) is \textit{Ward's minimum variance clustering}: dissimilarities between clusters are measured through a weighted squared Euclidean distance between mean vectors within each cluster.
 More precisely, if clusters $i$ and $j$ have $n_i$ and $n_j$ elements and mean vectors $g_i$ and $g_j$ then Ward's dissimilarity between clusters $i$ and $j$ is